mccxiv/chill-cms/README.md

 # Chill, zero config REST server with user management
 > A zero configuration API only, REST only CMS

+##### Current Status
+Lacks many features including search and filtering, do it on the client instead.
+Obviously this means the current version of chill is not suitable for anything bigger than a small personal site.

+---

 For those of us that have realized websites are applications, not documents.
 Chill is a more opinionated version of [json-server](https://github.com/typicode/json-server).